renpy/renpy/sphinx/source/screens.rst

 value into the `_return` variable using the :func:`Return` action, or can jump to a label using the :func:`Jump` action.

-The call screen statement takes an optional nopredict keyword, that prevents screen prediction from occurring.
+The call screen statement takes an optional ``nopredict`` keyword, that prevents screen prediction from occurring.
 During screen prediction, arguments to the screen are evaluated.
 Please ensure that evaluating the screen arguments does not cause unexpected side-effects to occur.

+The call screen statement takes an optional ``with`` keyword, followed by a transition.
+The transition takes place when the screen is first displayed.
+A with statement after the transition runs after the screen is hidden, provided control is not transferred.

 .. warning::